xhubio/nanook-website/docs/guide/generatrorCommand/staticData.md

 ---

 Static data is the simplest kind of data.
-All entries not starting with 'gen:' or 'ref:' is interpreted as static data.
-This data is just copied to the 'testcaseData' object as it is.
+All entries not starting with 'gen:' or 'ref:' are interpreted as static data.
+This data is just copied to the 'testcaseData' object as is.